 5. If the game does not begin 15 minutes after the scheduled start time due to a shortage of players from one team then the other team wins the game by default and will receive +10 as final score on their score differential.

 6. There must be a minimum of 1 woman at bat for every 2 consecutive men at bat (even if a woman bats twice in the same order).

 7. 6 run maximum per inning, no maximum in 7th inning.

 8. No stealing or lead-offs - If a batter swings and misses, a runner anticipating contact is allowed a one step maximum off the base.
 If more than one step is taken the runner is out.

 9. No sliding under any circumstances.
 Anyone who slides is automatically out.

-10. Team captains should flip a coin to determine which team takes the field first.
+10. Team captains should flip a coin/ rock paper scissors to determine which team takes the field first.
 During playoffs the team that finished higher in the standings will be the Home Team.

 12. Teams pitch to their own batters.
 A maximum of 3 pitches per batter, unless a batted ball hits the pitcher.
 In this case, the play is called dead and a re-pitch is allotted to the batter.
 It is not considered a strike.